emartineznunez/AutoMeKin/docs/scripts.md

 4    ts4_batch6 2010i -17.6124 327 473  523 1078     1  wrkdir
 ```
 where the first column is the label of each TS, the second is the filename of the optimized TS structure,
-located in the tsdirLL_FA directory, the third is the imaginary frequency (in cm<sup>-1</sup ), the fourth one is the absolute energy of the TS, in kcal/mol for MOPAC2016 and Hartrees for qcore and gaussian, and the next four numbers are the four lowest vibrational frequencies (in cm<sup>−1</sup>).
+located in the `tsdirLL_FA` directory, the third is the imaginary frequency in cm<sup>-1</sup, the fourth one is the absolute energy of the TS, in kcal/mol for MOPAC2016 and Hartrees for qcore and gaussian, and the next four numbers are the four lowest vibrational frequencies (in cm<sup>−1</sup>).
 Finally, the last two columns are the trajectory number and the name of the folder where the structure was obtained.

 {: .warning }
 Since the dynamics employ random number seeds, the above results may differ for this type of
-calculations although using a sufficiently large number of trajectories (see below), the important TSs should appear in all runs.
+calculations although using a sufficiently large number of trajectories, the important TSs should appear in all runs.

 As already mentioned, the output files of the optimized TSs are stored in `tsdirLL_FA`.
 You can use a
-_visualization program (e.g., molden) to analyze your results_:
+_visualization program, e.g., molden, to analyze your results_:
 ```
 molden tsdirLL_FA/ts1_FA.molden
 ````